Skip to main content

 seed

-The algorithm that determines the positions of the nodes uses a random seed.
+Some algorithms that determine the positions of the nodes uses a random seed.
 To ensure consistent behavior while you are developing a diagram, set the value of the @seed attribute so that the nodes will stay in the same position from one compilation to the next.
 If you are not satisfied with the appearance of the network, you could try using a different seed.

 Subsection 3.9.2 A more verbose network